 What are GM crops?

 Genetically modified crops are crops that have had certain traits introduced through methods other than simply breeding desirable characteristics over several generations.
 The most common method is a ‘gene gun’, also known as a biolistic particle delivery system.
 This device ‘shoots’ a metal particle coated with the desired DNA into the plant cell.
 The metal then separates from the DNA, allowing the DNA to be integrated into the plant cell’s nucleus.
-Other methods include microinjection (injecting the desired DNA directly into the plant cell) and, in recent years, CRISPR gene-editing which we covered in detail last year.
+Other methods include microinjection (injecting the desired DNA directly into the plant cell) and, in recent years, CRISPR gene-editing.

 GM cultivation has expanded rapidly since the mid 1990s.
 In 1996 just 1.7 million hectares of farmland were given over to GM crops.
 By 2016 this had increased to 185.1 million hectares.
 The vast majority of GM crops are modified to include one or both of two particular traits: resistance to herbicide and resistance to insects.
 In 2016, 53% of GM crops were herbicide-resistant and a further 14% were insect-resistant.